mcwalrus/go-jitjson/README.md

 Go JitJSON provides 'just-in-time' compilation to encode / decode json.

+## Usage

 JitJSON can be applied for any generic types excluding pointers of types and interfaces.
-JitJSON uses `encoding/json` directly to perform json marshalling and unmarshalling.
-This allows for easy integration with existing types which either implement json struct tags or marshalling interfaces [json.Marshaler](https://pkg.go.dev/encoding/json#Marshaler) or [json.Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler).
+JitJSON uses `encoding/json` under the hood to perform json parsing.
+This allows for easy integration with existing types which either implement json struct tags or parse json interfaces [json.Marshaler](https://pkg.go.dev/encoding/json#Marshaler) or [json.Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler).

+### Tradeoffs

 Using `jitjson` will incur an overhead to perform json validation and reflection on types.
 This benefit of this library will be gained when marshalling / unmarshalling is not performed for every type or json encoding unless required.

+### Unhandled cases

 JitJSON cannot be applied to pointer types and interfaces as:
 - Pointer types are stored as **type by JitJSON where **type cannot be parsed by `json.Unmarshal`.